 Honestly, the drink is a match made in Heaven for Singapore’s weather that’s constantly in summer overdrive.
 Nothing beats a refreshing cup of Coconut Shake for cooling down.

 Mr Coconut is the godfather of all Coconut Shakes in Singapore.
-They’ve already opened 20 outlets all around Singapore, and many of them are still drawing huge crowds.
+They’ve already opened more than 30 outlets all around Singapore, and many of them are still drawing huge crowds.

 If you need a refreshing drink, you can’t go wrong with their classic Coconut Shake (S$4.40/5.40).
 Made by blending their super fresh coconuts and creamy ice cream — it’s blissful sip after sip.